JulianWitjaksono/JulianWitjaksono/README.md

-Hi,My name is Julian Witjaksono many people call me Lian or Jul sometimes. i have interest on Data Science also,Data Mining and Compute Science i can do Machine Learning Algorithm like : supervised and unsupervised also can do data preparation for data science i can make dashboard using Power BI , Google Data Studio for make bussinese insight or insight for DS in this day i keep learn about Data Science also,Data Mining and Compute Science i hope u all can enjoy my git
+Hi,My name is Julian Witjaksono many people call me Lian or Jul sometimes. i have interest on Data Science also,Data Mining and Computer Science i can do Machine Learning Algorithm like : supervised and unsupervised also can do data preparation for data science i can make dashboard using Power BI , Google Data Studio for make bussinese insight or insight for DS in this day i keep learn about Data Science also,Data Mining and Compute Science i hope u all can enjoy my git